AbhishekPalchoudhary/PlasticCorrector/README.md

    Steps 2-4 remain the same.
 5. **set_values_to_mesh.py** may optionally be used to set the plastic corrected values to the mesh.
 Fenics [[2]](#2) is required for this step.

+### Example of usage with a mesh of a specimen containing pores

 We demonstrate the usage of the plastic corrector with the following example boundary value problem (BVP).

 A specimen with a sub-volume of pores explicitly meshed is considered.
 These pores arise due to a casting manufacturing process, and information on their geometry was obtained from computed tomography.